CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/pctyx.md

 ---
-title: Chart with PCtyx
+title: Charting with PCtyx
 lang: en-US
 prev: "../audio.html"
 next: "../cytoid/packing.md#packing-with-a-help-of-pctyx"
 ---

-# Chart with PCtyx
+# Charting with PCtyx

 ::: warning NOTICE
 This is a guide about how to set up PCtyx.